Granville Gee Bee Model Z Super Sportster

-The Granville Gee Bee Model Z was an American racing aircraft that was built, successfully raced and then destroyed in a fatal crash in 1931.
+The Granville Gee Bee Model Z was an American racing aircraft that was built, successfully raced, then destroyed in a fatal crash in 1931.
 It was the first of the Super Sportster aircraft built by Granville Brothers Aircraft of Springfield, Massachusetts, with the sole intent of winning the Thompson Trophy, which it did in September 1931.
 Its fatal crash that December started the reputation of subsequent Gee Bee aircraft as killers.

 Design and development

 Suffering from the effects of the Great Depression, the Granville Brothers decided in July 1931 to build an aircraft to compete in that fall's Thompson Trophy competition at the National Air Races in Cleveland, Ohio.
 They hoped that a victory in the prestigious race would lead to additional orders for their line of sporting aircraft.

 Constructed in less than five weeks at a cost of under $5,000 USD, the Gee Bee (for "Granville Brothers") Model Z, named City of Springfield, was a small, tubby airplane.
 It was essentially the smallest possible airframe constructed around the most powerful available engine of a suitable size, a supercharged Pratt & Whitney Wasp Junior (R-985) radial engine, producing 535 hp.